Vacancies in the agency have declined from 20.8 percent in 2011 to 15 percent.

 She said she had begun to reduce the vacancy rate because the Legislature increased her budget by $1.2 million last session.

 Overall, the Public Defender Department's budget is $40.14 million.
 It stood at $42.6 million in 2010, then legislative cutbacks began because of the national fiscal crisis.
 Now Cooper is proposing that legislators restore the budget almost to the 2010 level.

 She said a funding increase for her department actually would save the state money.

 "We save lives.
 We help people," Cooper told legislators.

 She said one segment of employees in her department was reducing crime, even as her attorneys represent defendants in criminal court.

 Cooper said her agency's social workers were helping former defendants with mental illness or other chronic problems secure housing.
-She said this was a key step in their achieving some stability and staying out of trouble with the law.

 For the first time, thousands of voters in New Mexico will consider in this election how the state public defender's office should be run.